Qhubeka: History

-In July 2019, the high profile yellow-painted #maillotjaune Qhubeka bicycle was stolen at the Grand Depart in Brussels.
+In July 2019, the high profile yellow-painted #maillotjaune Qhubeka bicycle was stolen at the Grand Départ in Brussels.
 This led to a multi-police agency hunt, supported by professional riders from all the World Tour teams present at the race.
 The campaign was covered across many media channels including Cycling Weekly.
 The bicycle was successfully recovered by an off-duty policeman.
 As part of their commitment to social mobility, The Tour de France agreed to provide one bicycle for every ride in the race.

 In October 2019, Qhubeka announced they had distributed their 100,000 bicycle, with founder Anthony Fitzhenry quoted extensively.

 On 8 May 2021, Assos of Switzerland, a long-term partner of the charity, announced the launch of a dedicated Qhubeka jersey with €60 going directly to the Qhubeka programme from the purchase of each jersey.

 In December 2021, pro cyclist Victor Campenaerts announced a charity raffle of over 20 signed pro cycling jerseys, with all proceeds to Qhubeka.
 The auction raised over €20,000 for the charity.

 On 23 June 2022, ASO (the organisers of the Tour de France and Tour de France Femmes avec Zwift, announced a continuation of their partnership with Qhubeka.

+Swiss Iron Man athlete Ronnie Schildknecht was at a triathlon training camp in Mallorca in 2019.
+While joking around he and two friends decided to shave moustaches over night and ride as “Les Moustaches” for the rest of the week.
+Being back in Switzerland 'Les Moustaches' initiated a charity ride in 2019 for Qhubeka, an organization which Ronnie cares about passionately.
+The aim is to grow a moustache, meet great people, have an easy ride and raise money for a good cause.
+The Moustaches Ride fifth edition took place on 13 August 2023 in Zurich.

+Anthony Fitzhenry is currently leading a design and engineering project to create a new look Qhubeka bicycle for 2024.
+Several elements of the bicycle are being re-engineered and developed to improve longevity, reduce maintenance still further, and simplify all the tools needed to repair and replace parts.